Yahialqur/digitalSignage/README.md

   - Install Poppler for Windows and add `pdftoppm.exe` to the system PATH.

 ## Usage
+### Configuring IP's
+  - In server.py add all the branch clients ip's and ports
+  - In control.py add the server ip and port
+  - In branch_app.py add the server ip and port

 ### Running the Server
 ```sh
 python server.py